-This is a cross-post of an essay originally written for the Lowy Institute this week, available here.
+This is a re-post of an essay I just wrote for the Lowy Institute.

 Japan and South Korea clinched a deal in late December over the comfort women.
 It is pretty controversial in Korea, and the Japanese are now insisting that the deal means the issue should never be brought up again ever.
 Given how deeply Koreans care about this – I can’t begin to list the huge number of student papers, conference papers, journal and newspaper articles, TV programs, emails, and what all I have read/seen over the years on this – I am very skeptical that an intergovernmental deal will suddenly close down an issue that attracts so much civil society and journalistic attention, not to mention helps shape South Korea’s anti-Japanist political identity.

 Luckily for President Park Geun-Hye, the North Korean tests and bad weather of the last month distracted attention and made street protests difficult.
 In the coming year, I think the big tests of the deal’s ‘stickiness’ are the April parliamentary elections, and the moving the statue (pic above) from in front of the Japanese embassy.
 If the left doesn’t use this as a wedge issue, and if students and activists don’t human-shield the statue or attack the crane, then perhaps Koreans really are ready to move on.
 But I am very skeptical that an issue which has been built-up in K national consciousness for 25 years can suddenly be switched off by secretive, high-level deal among a bunch of bureaucrats.
 I don’t buy it…

 The full Lowy essay on my skepticism follows the jump